 Douglas Abdell is an American Artist whose work has been seen all over the world.
 The two statues, Eaphae-Aekyard #2 and Kreyeti-Ackyard #2 use the artists sense of vertical, diagonal and horizontal patterns to create the works (NY Parks System).
 You really have to take time when in the park to take a look at these two statues and judge for yourself.

-First Avenue has a bevy of interesting local restaurants and stores that are concentrated up in the 80’s and while walking up to the upper 80’s, I had to stop by my standby place, Glaser’s bakery for dessert.
-You can’t walk around the Upper East Side without coming to Glaser’s.
+First Avenue has a bevy of interesting local restaurants and stores that are concentrated up in the 80’s and while walking up to the upper 80’s, I had to stop by my standby place, Glaser’s Bake Shop at 1670 First Avenue for dessert.
+You can’t walk around the Upper East Side without coming to Glaser’s (now closed).
 I love this place!

 Second Avenue is very similar in feel to First Avenue.
 In the 70’s, there is a lot of change in the businesses to more commercial establishments with the 80’s still being dominated by more local restaurants and shops.
 The buildings above East 80th Street are still the smaller brick and brownstone buildings holding the local businesses.
 All throughout the Avenue there are pockets of local stores and restaurants.